Our Mission

 Our Values

 We draw on progressive theories and methods in literacy education.
 Students sometimes seek our services to gain membership to discourse communities of Western academic writing and standard English language proficiency.
 We foster self-awareness of and access to academic expectations and conventions.
 We also understand the ways in which academia and writing centers have perpetuated Western scholarly rhetoric and monolingualism.
-Through approaches like code-meshing and inter-cultural communication, we encourage making space for varied voices and rhetoric.
+We encourage making space for varied voices and rhetoric, including moving between languages and dialects.

 We welcome communicative play.
 Given the long tradition of experimentation in artists’ and designers’ writings, we understand rhetorical play—subjectivity, fragmentation, poetics, for example—as an asset in some contexts.
 Where precision and persuasion are typical attributes of academic writing and speaking, ambiguity and complexity are typical attributes of art and design, and can be engaged in meaningful ways when we communicate about and around art and design.